 - Season 3 had them stop a toxic virus from being released, but at the cost of Chase's hand.
 He had secured the virus to his wrist to keep it out of the clutches of the villain, so Jack had to cut his hand off to get the virus to an airtight container.

-- In Buffy the Vampire Slayer, the Scooby gang were too late to stop Glory from opening the portal; only a Heroic Sacrifice could close it again.
+- In Buffy the Vampire Slayer, the Scooby gang were too late to stop Glory from opening the portal.
+Buffy isn't willing to let Dawn die to close the portal, so she makes a Heroic Sacrifice.

 - Not sure which of these it fits, it seems mixed, but "The Green Candle" from Mighty Morphin' Power Rangers.
 Rita makes a candle made from the magic wax Tommy was covered with when she turned him into the Green Ranger.
 If it burns out while in her hands not only will it strip Tommy of his powers, they will bolster her own magical strength.
 At the end of the two-parter Jason is too late to stop the candle from burning out while in Rita's possession.
 They're able to stop the drained power from being added to Rita's own by giving Tommy's coin to Jason (granting Jason the Dragon Shield), but the fact remains that they're down a man, meaning their fight has gotten that much harder.

-- In Halo's fifth level, Cortana sends the player to stop an outbreak of the Flood, "before it's too late!".
+- In Halo: Combat Evolved's fifth level, Cortana sends the player to stop an outbreak of the Flood, "before it's too late!".
 Turns out it is, and the only way to stop them from spreading out into the galaxy is to destroy the titular fortress world along with any human survivors still on it.

 - In Halo 4, Chief and Cortana have to drop several layers of shields surrounding the Didact and attack him with a nuke, before he turns the Composer on earth, converting its citizens into enslaved AI soldiers.
 You succeed in dropping the shields... but the Didact simply says "And yet, still you fail", before firing the device.
 The epilogue shows that an entire city was harvested.